gitbrent/PptxGenJS/README.md

 * [Officegen Project](https://github.com/Ziv-Barber/officegen) - For the Shape definitions and XML code
 * [Dzmitry Dulko](https://github.com/DzmitryDulko) - For getting the project published on NPM
-* Everyone who has submitted a Issue or a Pull Request. :-)
+* Everyone who has submitted an Issue or Pull Request. :-)

 **************************************************************************************************
 # License